-Welcome To The Hanea Law Firm
+Welcome To Hanea Law Firm

 We will be honest with you about the merits of your case.
 We don’t take money if we can’t help.
 We will give you a timeline and we will stick to it.

-Everyone in our firm has experiences similar to yours.
+Everyone in our firm has life experiences similar to yours.
 We know how powerless and frustrating the legal process can be so we do everything we can to make it smooth for you.

 We excel at exceeding expectations.
+Our clients come first.

 (We also have the Google Translator button on the top right of our page for your convenience.
 We take no responsibility for the accuracy of the translations).